Nescopeck, Pennsylvania

-Nescopeck is a borough in Luzerne County, Pennsylvania.
+Nescopeck is a borough in Luzerne County, Pennsylvania, United States.
 The population was 1,480 as of the 2020 census.

 History

 Nescopeck was first settled in 1786; it was later incorporated as a borough in 1896.
 By 1900, over one thousand people resided in the borough.
 That number would peak at 1,934 in 1960.

 The borough derives its name from Nescopeck Creek, a Native American name purported to mean "black, deep, and still water".

+In 2011 between September 6 and September 9, Nescopeck became one of many victims to Tropical Storm Lee.
+Lower-lying parts of the town that neighbored the Susquehanna River became flooded.
+One of the buildings that suffered damage was the Cooper House.
+After sitting for almost eight years, the historical building of 1817 was finally demolished on April 26, 2019.

 On August 5, 2022, a fire at a house killed ten people at a home in Nescopeck, including three children.
 All of the victims were related to a volunteer firefighter who responded to the blaze.
-Eight days later on August 13, a man allegedly drove into a crowd at a fundraiser for the victims in nearby Berwick, killing one person and wounding 17 others.
-The man then drove to a home in Nescopeck, where he was suspected of beating his mother to death.
+Eight days later on August 13, a man drove into a crowd at a fundraiser for the victims in nearby Berwick, killing one person and wounding 19 others.
+The man, Adrian Sura-Reyes, then drove to a home in Nescopeck, where he beat his mother to death.
+He was sentenced to life in prison in June 2023 for criminal homicide and attempted criminal homicide.